CS-3450-Group-13/frappy/docs/requirement_definition.md

    1. The database should store account information for users, managers, cashiers, and baristas, including the following fields:
       1. Username
       2. Password (*Encrypted*)
+      3. Email
-      3. Account Balance
+      4. Account Balance
-      4. Order History
+      5. Order History

    2. The database should store information on the store's current inventory, including the following fields:
       1. Type
       2. Quantity
+      3. Cost

 2. The system should be deployable over the internet.
    1. Local hosting will also suffice.